Air Passenger Rights

 In February 2005 a new European ‘Passenger Rights’ law was introduced.
 The aim of this law was to establish common rules on compensation and assistance to passengers which air carriers are obliged to comply with if certain situations arise.
 These situations are:

 Each country within the European Union (EU) was required to designate an authority responsible for its enforcement within that jurisdiction.
-The Commission for Aviation Regulation (CAR) was formally designated as the Irish national enforcement body (NEB) on the 31st May 2005.
 You can view the complete list of NEBs for this law by clicking on this link.

 So who does this law apply to?